 What is your proudest fitness achievement?

-Although the day in 2016 when I turned semi pro golfer was one of the most memorable ones.
-The proudest moment must be when I got my first birdie and I was asked to compete in my first lady golf tournament.
+Although the day when I turned semi pro was one of the most memorable ones, the proudest moment must be when I got my first birdie and I was asked to compete in my first golf tournament.

 What are your fitness aspirations?